 - Bank transfers.
 Bank-to-bank transfers are safe but can be costly, offering weaker exchange rates.

 - Online money transfer providers.
 Money transfer companies specialize in secure and affordable international transactions.
-Because World First and OFX are trusted partners of finder.com, you can avoid fees on all qualifying transfers.
+Because OFX is a trusted partners of finder.com, you can avoid fees on all qualifying transfers.